indiamcq/simplekeys/readme.md

 You must have a matching Icon for each script named
 * unicode.ahk
 * unicode.ico

+You can have up to 30 scripts in your menu.
+If that is not enough it can be expanded in the simplekeys.ahk file.

+The `max_keyboards` variable is only there to limit the search for other menus.

 Sample Scalable Vector Graphics (SVG)) files created in Inkscape are in the iconArt folder.